 At the hotel

 Spa, culinary academy, gardens, gym, library, art gallery with artists in residence, free WiFi throughout.
 In rooms: flatscreen TVs, bespoke bath products.
 Private village houses have fully equipped kitchens.

 Our favourite rooms

 Do you want a romantic private garden, a supply of logs or your own wood-burning fireplace?
 Book your spacious suite accordingly.
-The villas are an excellent option for families, with plenty of space (ranging from two–six bedrooms), cosy living rooms and neat kitchens.
+The private village houses are an excellent option for families, with plenty of space (ranging from two–six bedrooms), cosy living rooms and neat kitchens.
 Designed by Ilaria Miani, the rooms evoke rural romance: wood-beamed ceilings, elegant, slender-framed four posters (in some rooms), original artworks and agricultural artifacts hanging on walls, and fresh flowers from the hotel's gardens.

 The spa brings the rustic surroundings indoors; trees snake through tables, baskets of fruit and fragrant herbs are dotted throughout the lobby.
 There are soothing treatment rooms, underground hot and cold pools, a hammam, countryside-view heated pool and garden-view relaxation lounge.
 Treatments use natural lotions and potions – herbal unguents sourced from 13th-century Florentine farmacia Santa Maria Novella and hammam-inspired Charme D’Oriente products.
 There are facials to soothe and illuminate, rose-scented moisturising treatments, massages, and revitalising scrubs; spring for a signature treatments and you’ll find yourself submerged in a perfumed bath, slathered in Etruscan mud, or de-knotted and pummelled for 75-minutes after a half-hour soak.
 Although, access to the spa is only possible if you have a treatment booked in.
 The Technogym kitted-out fitness centre is a four-minute walk away.

 Walking shoes and sketch books for afternoons in the Tuscan campagna.